 Burundi Calendar with Holidays 2026 – Year Planner

-Burundi Calendar with Holidays 2026 — In 2026, Burundi observes a thoughtful selection of national and religious holidays that reflects its cultural heritage and historical journey.
+Burundi Calendar with Holidays 2026 — In 2026, Burundi observes a thoughtful selection of 13 national and religious holidays that reflects its cultural heritage and historical journey.
 The year starts with New Year’s Day on January 1, followed by Unity Day, a public holiday on February 5 that emphasizes the ongoing commitment of the country to peace and national harmony.
 One of the most serious monuments is 6th April, President Ntaryamira Day, which respects the memory of the former president.
 Labor Day, celebrated on 1 May, highlights the role of workers in national development.
-Religious observation includes Good Friday, assessment day on 14 May, and Dharna Day on 15 August, which reflects Christianity by many citizens.
+Religious observation includes Good Friday, Ascension Day which celebrated after 40 days of Easter on 14 May, and Assumption Day on 15 August, which reflects Christianity by many citizens.

 Burundi Calendar with Holidays 2026